Complaints

 When someone contacts us to make a complaint, we will assess whether the matter is a complaint within our jurisdiction under the IGIS Act.

-When we consider complaints, we review the actions of intelligence agencies to make sure they are acting legally, with propriety and consistently with human rights.
+When we consider complaints, we review the actions of the relevant agency to make sure they are acting legally, with propriety and consistently with human rights, noting for some agencies we can only consider complaints about their intelligence functions.

-We have access to all records of intelligence agencies and can examine the full set of circumstances of any complaint.
+We have access to all records of the relevant agency and can examine the full set of circumstances of any complaint.
 With access to this information, complaints and other matters can often be quickly resolved.

-Where necessary, we can conduct preliminary inquiries of intelligence agencies to determine whether the Inspector‑General has jurisdiction to look into a particular complaint under the IGIS Act or, where the IGIS does have jurisdiction, whether the Inspector-General should conduct an inquiry into the complaint.
+Where necessary, we can conduct preliminary inquiries to determine whether the Inspector‑General has jurisdiction to look into a particular complaint under the IGIS Act or, where the Inspector-General does have jurisdiction, whether they should conduct an inquiry into the complaint.

 Where there are issues requiring further investigation, the Inspector-General can conduct a formal inquiry into the complaint.